charlottepierce/charlottepierce.github.com/_posts/2013-09-08-Deriving-Bresenham's-Line-Algorithm.md

 This includes the initialisation of `d`, and all potential increments to `d`.

 We also need to handle lines which fall outside of the constraints defined earlier, being that the line must not be too steep, that `x0 < x1`, and that `dy >= 0`.
-Applying both of these changes, we get the final algorithm, which handles all cases, using only integers:
+By applying changes to avoid these constraints we get the final algorithm, which handles all cases, using only integers:

 	dx = x1 - x0
 	dy = y1 - y0